Jimi92/Jimi92.github.io/Demetris_Taliadoros_CV.md

 ## Teaching experience
 2021-2022: Population Genomics (biol-244), Christian Albrechts University of Kiel, Kiel, Germany
 Responsibilities:

 •	Guide students through practical exercises using state-of-art population genomic software and packages on the terminal and in R

 •	Lecture on genetic effects of population structure: A summary of concepts and tools.
 2021-2023: Supervision of internships, BSc, and MSc projects

 •	Rune Sommerkamp (2022, Inter): Presence/absence variation as an indicator of the demographic history and selection in different plant pathogens

 •	Rebekah Jolicoeur (2021, Intern): Host-driven divergence of Cercospora beticola populations in the UK.
 The case of crop-specialized lineages

 ## Education
-2020-2023: (anticipated):	Ph.D.
+2020-2023:	Ph.D.
 Evolutionary biology, Kiel University, Kiel, Germany

 2016-2019:			M.Sc.
 Biology, Wageningen University, Netherlands

 •	Specialization: Biodiversity and Evolution

 •	Dissertation: Population genomics and local adaptation of barley net blotch agent, Pyrenophora teres

 2016-2019:	M.Sc.
 Forest and Nature Conservation, Wageningen, Netherlands

 •	Specialization: Ecology

 •	Dissertation: Life history traits of Nasonia vitripennis: The interplay of larval competition, sex ratio, and emergence time

 2012-2016:	B.Sc.
 Agricultural Sciences, Biotechnology, and Food Science Cyprus University of Technology

 •	Specialization: Plant Science and Technology

 •	Dissertation: Identification and control of nematodes in Cypriot banana plantations.
 Assessment of a novel nematicide

 ## Referees